-B&A Bike Trail is a former railroad track, so you go through woodsy areas on the outskirts of Annapolis, through suburban towns and end at a park where you can watch the airplanes take-off or land.
+The trailhead is just across the Severn River from Annapolis.
+The trail meanders through woodsy areas on the Severn River cliffs, past suburban towns, and ends at a park where you can watch the airplanes take off or land.

 If you want an extra ten miles and some hills, keep going on the BWI Airport Loop around Baltimore Washington International Airport.

 The trail is asphalt and about as smooth as it gets.
 The entire trail was repaved and smoothed out 2019-2020.

 You’ll cross over several wooden bridges along both routes which can be slippery when wet.